MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/signed-out-of-teams-android-devices.md

 ms.reviewer: kponnus
 ---

-# Signed out of Teams certified Android devices
+# Certified Android devices get signed out of Teams

 Some certified Android devices in your environment are signed out of Microsoft Teams automatically.
 This issue affects the following devices: